safenetwork/tutorials.safedev.org/email-app/README.md

 git clone https://github.com/maidsafe/safe_examples.git
 ```

 If you don't have Git installed, you can download it from [git-scm.com](https://git-scm.com/downloads).
-Another option is to download this zip file instead of using Git: https://github.com/maidsafe/safe_examples/archive/master.zip.

 ##### 2. Install the dependencies

 ```
-cd email_app && npm install
+cd safe_examples/email_app && npm install
 ```

 ##### 3. Start the app